 4. Pasajul Victoria – The Umbrella Alley

-Pasajul Victoria is a street covered by umbrellas, and you can access this place from Calea Victoriei.
-This is one of the most popular Instagram spots in the city and worth checking out if you would like to take cool pictures.
+Pasajul Victoria is a colorful street covered with hanging umbrellas, accessible from Calea Victoriei.
+It’s one of the most popular Instagram spots in Bucharest and definitely worth a visit if you’d like to take some cool photos.

 5. Cărturești Carusel

-Bucharest’s café culture is cool, and there are lots of trendy and hipster cafés to choose from.
-In the summer you can also enjoy your coffee outdoors as there are many outdoor garden cafés.
-The picture above is from VanFruct Specialty Coffee Shop where they also serve vegan options.
+Bucharest has a vibrant café culture, with plenty of trendy and hipster coffee shops to choose from.
+In summer, you can enjoy your coffee outdoors in one of the many garden cafés scattered around the city.
+The picture above is from VanFruct Specialty Coffee Shop, which also serves great vegan options.

 7. Stavropoleos Monastery